-Evalive Aquarium in Frankston has the best and biggest range of fish available.
-We serve Melbourne,Cranbourne and the Mornington Peninsula.
+Evalive Aquarium in Frankston has the best and biggest range of fresh water fish available.
+We have the biggest range of African cichlids in Melbourne We serve Melbourne,Cranbourne and the Mornington Peninsula.
 Cichlids, Aquariums, heaters accessories plants tropical natives Nitrate is produced from nitrite by Nitrobacter bacteria

 Nitrate is produced from nitrite by Nitrobacter bacteria, and is an end product of the biological filtration process.
 Nitrate is not considered harmful to fresh water fish in concentrations under 50ppm.
 A recent study has shown that concentrations of nitrate as low as 20ppm, cause significant mortality in eggs and fry of Chinook salmon and rainbow trout.
 It therefore seems that tolerance levels of fry and adult fish to nitrate, may vary.
 Discus in particular seem to be quite sensitive to high nitrate levels.